weizhenye/Danmaku/README.md

     textShadow: '-1px -1px #000, -1px 1px #000, 1px -1px #000, 1px 1px #000'
   },

-  // When using canvas engine, following properties are available by default
+  // When using canvas engine, Danmaku will create a <canvas> object for each comment,
-  // as a CanvasRenderingContext2D object.
+  // you should pass in a CanvasRenderingContext2D object.
+  // For example:
   style: {
-    // In Chrome, minimum font-size is 12px
     font: '10px sans-serif',
     textAlign: 'start',
     // Note that 'bottom' is the default
     textBaseline: 'bottom',
     direction: 'inherit',
     fillStyle: '#000',
-    // If strokeStyle isn't assigned, there will be no stroke.
     strokeStyle: '#000',
-    // It will be effect like strokeWidth.
     lineWidth: 1.0,
-    shadowBlur: 0,
-    shadowColor: '#000',
-    shadowOffsetX: 0,
-    shadowOffsetY: 0,
-    filter: 'none',
-    globalAlpha: 1.0
+    // ...
   },

-  // A custom render to draw your comment.
+  // A custom render to draw comment.
   // when `render` exist, `text` and `style` will be ignored.

   // When using DOM engine, you should return an HTMLElement.